 Also, their Amarena cherry is unbeatable.

-Good to know: Valsoia is a fully plant-based brand.
+Good to know: Valsoia is a fully plant-based Italian brand, and they got plenty of products (sweet and savory) in every supermarket.

 - Amando (Carrefour)